Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Strider will look to finish five or more innings for the fourth start in a row.
+- Fried will look to finish five or more innings for the fourth start in a row.

-- In 26 appearances this season, he has finished six without allowing an earned run.
+- He has finished four appearances without allowing an earned run in 10 chances this season.

 |Opponent